python/cpython/Doc/c-api/arg.rst

    If *\*buffer* points a *NULL* pointer, the function will allocate a buffer of the needed size, copy the encoded data into this buffer and set *\*buffer* to reference the newly allocated storage.
-The caller is responsible for calling :cfunc:`PyMem_Free` to free the allocated buffer after usage.
+The caller is responsible for calling :c:func:`PyMem_Free` to free the allocated buffer after usage.

-   If *\*buffer* points to a non-*NULL* pointer (an already allocated buffer), :cfunc:`PyArg_ParseTuple` will use this location as the buffer and interpret the initial value of *\*buffer_length* as the buffer size.
+   If *\*buffer* points to a non-*NULL* pointer (an already allocated buffer), :c:func:`PyArg_ParseTuple` will use this location as the buffer and interpret the initial value of *\*buffer_length* as the buffer size.
 It will then copy the encoded data into the buffer and NUL-terminate it.
 If the buffer is not large enough, a :exc:`ValueError` will be set.